A “nomadic architecture” installation by Jonas Klock

 Jonas Klock is, at heart, a minimalist, inspired by brutalism and the simplest forms in life.
 His professional work for others – from cafés in Berlin you might know to private residences – is typically filled with surprising solutions for daily interactions we all accept as normal but are often rather unconsidered and undesigned.
 Klock is used to transform how we move through spaces, guiding paths and life movements in ways that function best.
 In a subtle effort to make less of a negative impact on the natural world, Klock turned away from raw materials like concrete, which he worked with seemingly effortlessly.
 To minimise the lasting impact on the rapidly deteriorating nature that he prioritizes so highly in his personal life, he’s emphasizing the use of a more sustainable material like wood, due to its natural, removable, and reusable character.

-Beyond Shelter is an attempt to unify the love for design, architecture, and adventures.
+Beyond Shelter is an attempt to unify the love for design, architecture, and the outdoors.
 At the same time, it’s an encouragement to rethink our relationship with the natural world and its resources.
 It is an invitation to shared experiences and hospitality.
-Please feel warmly invited to its outdoor inauguration and autumn dinner on the 12th of October 2024 at Libken in Gerswalde/Uckermark.
-A place of thinking and cultural production in Brandenburg‘s most beautiful countryside.
+Please feel warmly invited to visit the shelter until the end of November at Libken.e V. in Gerswalde/Uckermark.
+A place of thinking and cultural production in Brandenburg’s most beautiful countryside.

 https://www.libken.de/de